 Improving Access to College and Higher Education

-Far too many students that pursue higher education are crippled by debt upon graduation – in fact, Americans owe an astounding $1.2 trillion in student loan debt, the second-highest form of consumer debt behind mortgage debt.
-Rep. Adam Schiff recognizes that our country’s preeminence in an increasingly competitive worldwide economy relies on keeping the doors to higher education wide open to all students and allowing graduates to choose fields they are passionate about and take risks.
+Far too many students who choose to pursue higher education find themselves crippled by debt upon graduation.
+In fact, Americans owe an astounding $1.5 trillion in student loan debt, the second-highest form of consumer debt behind mortgage debt.
+Rep. Schiff recognizes that our country’s preeminence in an increasingly competitive worldwide economy relies on keeping the doors to higher education wide open to all students and enabling graduates to choose fields they are passionate about and take risks.
 This requires a concerted effort to bring down the costs of higher education and the debt that often goes with it.

 As a longtime supporter of Pell Grants, Schiff voted in favor of raising the maximum award per student to its highest level ever – $5,730.
 Schiff has also continuously opposed attempts to lower the maximum award and will continue to fight to make sure students who have the talent and the drive to attend an institution of higher education have the opportunity to do so.
-Schiff is also a strong advocate for efforts to alleviate the loan burden on students so that every student – regardless of financial need -- has a fair shot at an affordable education.
-He is a co-sponsor of the Bank on Students Emergency Loan Refinancing Act, which would allow past student borrowers to refinance their interest rate to the current lower rates offered to new borrowers – 3.86% for new undergraduate borrowers and 5.41% for graduate students.
-This would benefit an estimated 25 million Americans and save a typical borrower $2000 over the life of his or her loan.
+Schiff is also a strong advocate for efforts to alleviate the loan burden on students so that every student – regardless of financial need – has a fair shot at an affordable education.
 Schiff also supports initiatives to streamline the ability of students to access information about federal student aid, and to ensure that all graduating students are familiar with their options for repaying their loans upon graduation.

 Making Early Childhood Education A Reality For All

-Rep. Adam Schiff believes that we must ensure adequate funding and make early education available to all kids, including children whose parents simply cannot afford preschool or decent childcare.
-Not only does early education help to prepare kids for primary school, but it ensures that our nation has the flexible and innovative minds needed for future economic growth and discovery.
+Rep. Schiff believes that we must ensure adequate funding and make early education available to all kids, including children whose parents simply cannot afford preschool or childcare.
+Not only does early education help prepare kids for primary school, it ensures that our nation has the flexible and innovative minds needed for future economic growth and discovery.

-Since 1965, Head Start has helped more than 30 million low-income pre-school children with a wide range of important early educational and health services by establishing a solid foundation for their future education.
-Schiff is a co-sponsor of the Strong Start for America’s Children Act, which would support state and local efforts to expand early learning opportunities for low-income families.
-As a member of the Appropriations Committee, Schiff has long been a supporter for increased funding for Head Start and Early Head Start, fighting to ensure these programs benefit as many children as possible.
+Since 1965, Head Start has helped more than 30 million low-income pre-school children establish a solid foundation for their future education with a wide range of early educational and health services.
+Schiff has long been a supporter for increased funding for Head Start and Early Head Start, fighting to ensure these programs benefit as many children as possible.

 Strengthening K-12 Education

 Congress has been working to reform the Elementary and Secondary Education Act, more commonly known as “No Child Left Behind,” which was signed into law by President George W. Bush.
-Rep. Adam Schiff believes that any reform of NCLB needs to take into account the views of those most affected by the law – students, parents, teachers and administrators – if it is going to truly improve education in our country.
+Rep. Schiff believes that any reform of NCLB needs to take into account the views of those most affected by the law – students, parents, teachers and administrators – if it is going to truly improve education in our country.
 Accountability must include a variety of measures of performance, while also leaving room for teachers, parents and school administrators – people who know students best – to exercise their judgment on how to teach their students in different environments.
-Schiff believes that fully funding the programs that make up the backbone of our education system would go a long way in improving the success of our students.
-As a member of the Appropriations Committee, Schiff continues to support robust funding for programs created by the Elementary and Secondary Education Act, as well as the Individuals with Disabilities Act and a host of other education programs that reflect his commitment to make sure every child has a first class public education.
+Schiff continues to support robust funding for programs created by the Elementary and Secondary Education Act, as well as the Individuals with Disabilities Act and a host of other education programs that reflect his commitment to make sure every child has a first class public education.